OVERVIEW

 overview

-Sonnit never shipped… but it was the most transformative project I’ve ever built.
-It validated a real user pain point, taught me to think like a systems designer, and helped me go from zero code to full-stack MVP.
+Sonnit never shipped as a public product.
+But that is not the point.
+What it did was prove that the problem was real and that the solution direction was right.
+It validated a real user pain point, taught me to think like a systems designer, and helped me go from zero code to a full-stack MVP.

 What it achieved